-This function requires WRA to sustainably and equitably allocate water resources among competing needs.
-It also requires that stakeholders are involved in the process.
-WRA uses the “water use permit” tool to carry out this function.
+Water Resources Authority (WRA) sustainably and equitably allocates water resources among the various competing needs.
+WRA also requires that stakeholders are involved in the process.
+The “Water Use Permit” is used to carry out this function.

 CLIMATE CHANGE ADAPTATION